SanderVocke/shoopdaloop/docs/source/developers.software.rst

 For a build on the same system where ShoopDaLoop is to be used, the building is pretty much a "straightforward" py-build-cmake build.

-For the official release wheels though, the setup is more complicated:
+For the official release wheels though, the setup is more complicated.

+* For Linux:
+  * The aim is to distribute both as a Python wheel and as a PyInstaller standalone app.
   * We want to be sure that our wheel is compatible with the PyPi version of PySide6, using the Qt libraries shipped with PySide6.
   * This includes the C++ extensions we build against Qt6.
   * PySide6 does not ship with the necessary C++ headers and CMake helper files to compile an extension against its Qt6 libraries.

-Therefore, the approach taken in our CI is:

-* Build or download a full Qt installation (depending on OS).
-* Install PySide6 from PyPi.
-* Merge the two together, resulting in (mostly) the binaries from PySide6 with (mostly) the auxiliary files from the full Qt6.
-* The result is stored as a pseudo-release in our GitHub repo, and this is what ShoopDaLoop builds against.

-This way, binary compatibility is achieved and any issues in this regard should arise during CI build and test, rather than on the end user's system.
+  * Therefore, our CI Qt build is made by combining a self-built Qt with the Qt binaries from PyPi's PySide6.
+This way we can build extensions but also trigger any binary compatibility issues early in the build, and have confidence that the end result will work with PyPi's PySide6.
+* For Windows:
+  * The Python wheel is not seen as something to be distributed, because binary compatibility with the PySide6 package is made harder.
+PySide6's binaries cannot simply be combined with a self-built or prebuilt Qt, because PySide does not ship with .lib or .def files.
+  * Therefore, we only distribute a PyInstaller standalone app.
+We still need to be careful about which DLLs are grabbed because PySide and Qt are both involved.

 Debugging
 ^^^^^^^^^^